The Library Board of Trustees is responsible for determining the rules for public behavior in the library necessary to:

 The Tiverton Public Library has five rooms available for use by the community.

-- Rooms may be booked by groups holding meetings that are free of charge and open to the public.
+- Rooms may be booked at no cost by groups holding meetings that are free of charge and open to the public.

 - Reservations for meeting space are not confirmed until the reserving party is notified.

-- Other non- profit groups/ businesses/ individuals will be charged a $50.00 fee per room for up to three hours.
+- Other local non-profit groups/ businesses/ individuals will be charged a $50.00 fee per room for up to three hours.
 Checks must be made payable to the "Tiverton Public Library".
-Reservations will be cancelled if payment is not received within 10 days of confirmation.
+Reservations will cancel if payment is not received within 10 days of confirmation.

 - No admittance fee may be charged or contributions solicited except for Library fundraisers.